Who Is Eligible: | Open to all independent game developers worldwide (see specific rules). |

 Once these finalists have been announced, each individual IGF jury casts a second vote for the games they believe should be the winner in each category.
 Those votes are again tallied by hand, and the game that received the most votes is declared the winner at the IGF Awards during GDC.

-If you have further questions, please contact the IGF Chairperson at [email protected].
+If you have further questions, please contact the IGF Chairperson, Shawn Pierre, at [email protected].